Table of Contents

 Therapy for von Willebrand Disease

-Von Willebrand Disease can be subdivided into three types, each of which has its own form of treatment.
+Von Willebrand Disease can be subdivided into 3 types, each with its own form of treatment.

-DDAVP is a synthetically manufactured protein and is structurally related to the body’s own peptide hormone vasopressin (also known as Antidiuretic Hormone or ADH).
-It binds to the V2 receptors and triggers the release of von Willebrand Factor.
-It is therefore prescribed as an anti-hemorrhagic drug.
+DDAVP is a synthetically manufactured protein and is structurally related to the body’s own peptide hormone vasopressin (also known as antidiuretic hormone or ADH).
+It binds to the V2 receptors and triggers the release of von Willebrand Factor and therefore prescribed as an anti-hemorrhagic drug.